rvesse/airline/Migrating.md

 ## Excluding Inject Dependencies

-Users who are able to transition to `@AirlineModule` may wish to explicity exclude the following dependencies when depending on Airline to avoid polluting their classpath with unnecessary dependencies if they no longer need `@Inject`
+Users who are able to transition to `@AirlineModule` may wish to explicitly exclude the following dependencies when depending on Airline to avoid polluting their classpath with unnecessary dependencies if they no longer need `@Inject`
 present: